enguehard/enguehard.tf/content/project/living/index.md

 ---
 title: 'Local Living Standards in South Asia (1870-1930)'
-summary: 'This paper studies the Malthusian constraint on local living standards in a large agricultural economy, colonial South Asia.
-I build subsistence ratios at the district level.
-A one percent increase in population density implies a one percent decrease in real wages, including two-ways fixed effects and controls.
-In a colonial setting of limited state, under-investment in agriculture leads to stagnating wages under population pressure.
-At the same time, local economies are not at the same stage of convergence to the Malthusian steady-state, implying large regional heterogeneity in living standards.'
+summary: 'This paper studies the Malthusian constraint on local living standards in colonial South Asia, based on a novel district-level dataset of subsistence ratios.'
 tags:
   - South Asia
   - Historical Living Standards